What is the issue?

 We understand standards of care to be different to clinical practice guidelines.
 We understand standards of care to mean, at the very least, a set of human rights-affirming minimum standards for clinical practice that must be met.
 We envisage this to make reference to fundamental human rights norms including the right to bodily integrity and freedom from discrimination.
 We envisage an independent oversight mechanism to ensure adherence to those norms, and ensure transparency and accountability.
 We envisage legislative reform to establish these principles and frameworks.

-Androgen Insensitivity Syndrome Support Group Australia, Intersex Trust Aotearoa New Zealand, Organisation Intersex International Australia, Eve Black, Kylie Bond, Tony Briffa, Morgan Carpenter, et al. 2017.
+AIS Support Group Australia, Intersex Trust Aotearoa New Zealand, Organisation Intersex International Australia, Eve Black, Kylie Bond, Tony Briffa, Morgan Carpenter, et al. 2017.
 ‘Darlington Statement’.
 Sydney, New South Wales.

 Aronowitz, Robert A. 2004.
 ‘When Do Symptoms Become a Disease?’
 In Health, Disease, and Illness: Concepts in Medicine, edited by Arthur Caplan, James J McCartney, and Dominic A Sisti, 65–72.
 Washington, DC: Georgetown University Press.